OTel-native synthetic intelligence

 • Baseline anomaly alerts on dependencies you don't deploy

 Anomaly detection operates at the dependency level, not just the check level.
-Get alerted when a third-party script changes behaviour — before your users feel it.
+Get alerted when a third-party script changes behavior, before your users feel it.

 • Pattern detection across your monitor portfolio

-When multiple monitors fail with a shared signature, Yorker surfaces the correlation automatically.
-One root cause surfaced, not six separate alerts to correlate manually.
+When multiple browser monitors fail within a five-minute window and share a third-party dependency, Yorker surfaces the co-occurrence automatically as one log event per distinct correlation slice.
+Structured signal to investigate, not six separate alerts to correlate manually.

 Your ops tools are only as goodas what you feed them.